 The last step is installing some drainages in your backyard (it can also become the last effort to handle the problem).
 The French drain is the most favorite option that you can keep in mind since it can also give a more attractive touch to the overall look of your outdoor living space.

-You just simply need some gravels, PVC Pipes, and landscaping fabric as the main materials of the French drains.
+You just simply need some gravel, PVC Pipes, and landscaping fabric as the main materials for the French drains.
 Determine the spot where you want to install your French drain, dig the slopes, and lay those materials.
 Keep in mind to pay attention to the exit point of the water that may affect your neighbors.
 You may need to find out the local codes and get some permission before you can build the drains.